ethereum-optimism/optimistic-specs/specs/rollup-node.md

 The rollup reads the following data from the [sequencing window][g-sequencing-window]:

-- Of the *first* block in the window only:
+From the *first* block in the window only:

 - L1 block attributes:
   - block number
   - timestamp
   - basefee
   - *random* (the output of the [`RANDOM` opcode][random])

-  - L1 log entries emitted for [user deposits][g-deposits], derived transactions are augmented with `blockHeight` and `transactionIndex` of the transaction in L2.
+- L1 log entries emitted for [user deposits][g-deposits].
+Derived transactions are also augmented with the `blockHeight` and `transactionIndex` of the transaction in L2.

-- Of each block in the window:
+From *each* block in the window:

-  - Sequencer batches, derived from the transactions:
+- Sequencer batches, derived from transactions that meet the following criteria:
-    - The transaction receiver is the sequencer inbox address
+  - The transaction receiver (ie. `to`) is the [sequencer inbox] address.
-    - The transaction must be signed by a recognized sequencer account
+  - The transaction is signed (ie. `from`) by a recognized sequencer account.
   - The calldata may contain a bundle of batches. *(calldata will be substituted with blob data in the future.)*

-    - Batches not matching filter criteria are ignored:
+- Batches must also meet the following filter conditions, or else will be ignored:
-      - `batch.epoch == sequencing_window.epoch`, i.e. for this sequencing window
+  - `batch.epoch == sequencing_window.epoch`, i.e. for this sequencing window.
-      - `(batch.timestamp - genesis_l2_timestamp) % block_time == 0`, i.e. timestamp is aligned
+  - `(batch.timestamp - genesis_l2_timestamp) % l2_block_time == 0`, i.e. the timestamp is a multiple of the L2 block
+    time.
-      - `min_l2_timestamp <= batch.timestamp < max_l2_timestamp`, i.e. timestamp is within range
+  - `min_l2_timestamp <= batch.timestamp < max_l2_timestamp`, i.e. the timestamp is within range.
+The parameters
+    are defined as follows:
-        - `min_l2_timestamp = prev_l2_timestamp + l2_block_time`
+    - `min_l2_timestamp = prev_l2_timestamp + l2_block_time`, where:
       - `prev_l2_timestamp` is the timestamp of the previous L2 block: the last block of the previous epoch, or the L2 genesis block timestamp if there is no previous epoch.
-          - `l2_block_time` is a configurable parameter of the time between L2 blocks
+      - `l2_block_time` is a configurable parameter of the time between L2 blocks.
-        - `max_l2_timestamp = max(l1_timestamp + max_sequencer_drift, min_l2_timestamp + l2_block_time)`
+    - `max_l2_timestamp = max(l1_timestamp + max_sequencer_drift, min_l2_timestamp + l2_block_time)`.
-          - `l1_timestamp` is the timestamp of the L1 block associated with the L2 block's epoch
+      - `l1_timestamp` is the timestamp of the L1 block associated with the L2 block's epoch.
-          - `max_sequencer_drift` is the most a sequencer is allowed to get ahead of L1
+      - `max_sequencer_drift` is the most a sequencer is allowed to get ahead of L1.
-      - The batch is the first batch with `batch.timestamp` in this sequencing window, i.e. one batch per L2 block number.
+  - The batch is the first batch with `batch.timestamp` in this sequencing window, i.e. only one batch per L2 block will be considered, and subsequent batches for the same L2 block will be ignored.
-      - The batch only contains sequenced transactions, i.e. it must NOT contain any Deposit-type transactions.
+  - The batch only contains sequenced transactions, i.e. it must NOT contain any [Deposited-type transactions][deposit-tx-type].

 Note that after the above filtering `min_l2_timestamp >= l1_timestamp` always holds, i.e. a L2 block timestamp is always equal or ahead of the timestamp of the corresponding L1 origin block.

 [random]: https://eips.ethereum.org/EIPS/eip-4399

+#### Bundle and Batch versioning

-A bundle of batches is versioned by prefixing with a bundle version byte: `bundle = bundle_version ++ bundle_data`.
+A [bundle][g-sequencer-bundle] of batches is versioned by prefixing with a bundle version
+byte: `bundle = bundle_version ++ bundle_data`.

 Bundle versions: